dlresende/extreme-carpaccio/README.md

 ## Technical Instructions
 1. Go to the [clients directory](https://github.com/dlresende/extreme-carpaccio/tree/master/clients) and chose your client or create your own one
-2. Go to the sellers view and register yourself (URL example: http://192.168.1.12:8080/)
+2. Go to the sellers view in the central server and register yourself with the IP address and port of your local client (URL example: http://192.168.1.12:8080/)
-3. The server will start sending orders like this:
+3. The central server will start sending orders to your local client like this:

     ```
     POST /order HTTP/1.1